Release date, details and everything to know about the controversial film

 Perhaps, the most controversial is yet to come.
 Earlier this year, Leaving Neverland, a feature-length documentary which included new allegations of sexual assault on minors by pop star Michael Jackson aired at Sundance Festival last month.
 It was deemed so shocking, that trained professionals were on hand at the premiere for audience members.

-When will Leaving Neverland air on UK television?
+When does Leaving Neverland air on TV?

 Warning: this article contains graphic content